Visiting Zion in May

 Hiking in May

-Hiking and backpacking is wonderful in May.
-Trails to high elevations are typically open and give you amazing and panoramic views of the canyon below, alive with flora and fauna.
-There are also wonderful trails along the valley floor, that take you next to the rushing Virgin River, through the cattails and lush cottonwoods.
-With trails that range from easy to moderate to strenuous, all ages and levels of ability are able to enjoy hiking in Zion.
-Make sure you read the current conditions for up-to-date information.
+Hiking and backpacking are wonderful in May.
+Trails to high elevations are typically open and give you amazing, panoramic views of the canyon below, alive with flora and fauna.
+There are also wonderful trails along the valley floor that take you next to the rushing Virgin River through the cattails and lush cottonwoods.
+With trails that range from easy to moderate to strenuous, all ages and levels of ability can enjoy hiking in Zion.
+Make sure you read the current conditions for up-to-date information on trail conditions.

 Weather in May

-Spring is in the air in Zion in May, and warmer temperatures follow.
-The average temperature for Zion Canyon in May is a high of 83, and a low of 52 degrees Fahrenheit (28/11 degrees Celsius).
-In Kolob Canyons, the average temperature is a high of 71, and a low of 44 degrees Fahrenheit (21/6 degrees Celsius).
-On average, it rains 5 days during the month of May.
+Zion is a large park with various locations and elevations that change weather patterns daily.
+But typically, spring is in the air in May, and warmer temperatures follow.
+The average temperature for Zion Canyon in May is a high of 83 and a low of 52 degrees Fahrenheit (28/11 degrees Celsius).
+In Kolob Canyons, the average temperature is a high of 71 and a low of 44 degrees Fahrenheit (21/6 degrees Celsius).
+On average, it rains five days during May.
+Visitors should remember that these temperatures are only averages and that the park can experience much colder and much warmer temperatures than these.

 Join a Guided Hiking Adventure